pallets/click/docs/quickstart.rst

 As an added benefit, starting with Click 2.0, the echo function also has good support for ANSI colors.
 It will automatically strip ANSI codes if the output stream is a file and if colorama is supported, ANSI colors will also work on Windows.
+Note that in Python 2, the :func:`echo` function does not parse color code information from bytearrays.
 See :ref:`ansi-colors` for more information.

 If you don't need this, you can also use the `print()` construct / function.